When will interest rates fall? Latest Bank of England predictions

 What will it mean for my savings?

-Savings rates have been rising rapidly, but are now starting to plateau, and in some cases, fall.
-Many of the best savings rates are already disappearing from the market.
+Savings rates rose rising rapidly last year, but are now starting to plateau, and in some cases, fall.
+Many of the best savings rates are already disappearing from the market so it is vital to act fast to grab the top rates.

 "The best one-year fixed-rate savings deal has now dropped below the best variable one, as banks price in the rate cuts they’re expecting," notes Sarah Coles, head of personal finance at Hargreaves Lansdown.